-This is an excerpt from a feature about Georgia’s short-lived experiment with democratic socialism in the aftermath of the Russian Revolution which appeared in issue 70 of The New European.
+This is an excerpt from a feature – inspired by Eric Lee’s superb history The Experiment – about Georgia’s short-lived experiment with democratic socialism in the aftermath of the Russian Revolution.
+The piece appeared in issue 70 of The New European.

 A hundred years on the inexhaustible capacity of the Russian Revolution to suggest alternative histories continues to fascinate.